dssg/jakarta_smart_city_traffic_safety_public/README.md

 #### Hardware

 To make full use of python multiprocessing, a multicore processor is a good idea.
-Because videos and model weights data take up a large amount of space in memory we recommend at least 16GB or 32GB of RAM.
+Because videos and model weights data take a large amount memory, we recommend at least 16GB or 32GB of RAM.
 This project makes use of General Purpose GPU computing, so a GPU is highly recommended.
 The Tensorflow and PyTorch models can be run without GPU support, but this drastically decreases computation speed.
 Instructions on how to operate each framework with no GPU can be found in their respective documentation.

 #### Software

-* This project requires [Python 3.6](https://www.python.org/downloads/) or later, with packages as specified in requirements.txt.
+* This project requires [Python 3.6](https://www.python.org/downloads/) or later, with packages as specified in `requirements.txt`.
 If you have pip installed, packages can be installed by running `pip install -r requirements.txt`.
-* [CUDA](https://developer.nvidia.com/cuda-zone), We used version V9.0.176, this is for making use of GPU's
+* [CUDA](https://developer.nvidia.com/cuda-zone) for using GPUs.
+We used version V9.0.176.
-* [Tensorflow](https://www.tensorflow.org/): We used version 1.8.0, this was used to run some pre-trained models in our pipeline
+* [Tensorflow](https://www.tensorflow.org/) for running pre-trained models in our pipeline.
+We used version 1.8.0.
-* [PyTorch](https://pytorch.org/): We used version 0.4.0, this was used to run some pre-trained models in our pipeline
+* [PyTorch](https://pytorch.org/) for running pre-trained models in our pipeline.
+We used version 0.4.0.
-* [OpenCV](https://opencv.org/): We used version 3.4.2, this was used to draw annotated boxes and points on video frames and for running the Lucas-Kanade Motion Detection Algorithm
+* [OpenCV](https://opencv.org/) for drawing annotated boxes and points on video frames and for running the Lucas-Kanade Motio Detection Algorithm.
+We used version 3.4.2.
-* [ffmpeg](https://www.ffmpeg.org/): We used version 2.8.14, this was used to read, write, and analyze streams of video files
+* [ffmpeg](https://www.ffmpeg.org/) for reading, writing, and analyzing streams of video files.
+We used version 2.8.14.
-* [PostgreSQL](https://www.postgresql.org/): We used version 9.5.10, this was used to store non-video data for both inputs and outputs to the model.
-You should also have the command line executable, psql.
+* [PostgreSQL](https://www.postgresql.org/) for storing non-video data for inputs and outputs to the model.
+We used version 9.5.10.
+You should have the command line executable, psql.
-* [Docker](https://www.docker.com/): We used version 17.12.1-ce, build 7390fc6, this was used for running a docker container which contains:
 * [Computer Vision Annotation Tool (CVAT)](https://github.com/opencv/cvat): We used version 0.1.1.
 Instructions on installing and running CVAT can be found on their website.
+* [Docker](https://www.docker.com/) for running a docker container that contains CVAT.
+We used version 17.12.1-ce, build 7390fc6.

 #### Other Services

-* Some code in this repository interacts with [Amazon AWS S3](https://aws.amazon.com/s3/) buckets, though this functionality is not central to any of the main functions of this repository
+* Some code in this repository interacts with [Amazon AWS S3](https://aws.amazon.com/s3/) buckets, though this functionality is not central to any of the main functions of this repository.

 #### Environment Variables